 What is… Causing The Obesity Epidemic in Low-Income America

 Fast, cheap, supersized food has been running through America’s veins since sliced bread was invented.
 Also driving the heartbeat of America is innovation and making everything bigger and cheaper.
 The popular Netflix series History 101 explains that culture shifted after World War II from mom cooking 1,095 meals a year to eating out due to higher disposable income, entertainment value, and convenience.
 Supply chains shifted and convenient food became cheaper with increased production.
-The US government began subsidizing farmers to grow high energy-dense commodities like corn, soybeans, and wheat to fuel rising demand (1).
+The US government began funding farmers to grow high energy-dense commodities like corn, soybeans, and wheat to fuel rising demand (1).

 One study discovered the American diet now derives close to 40% of daily energy (calories is the way we measure the energy in food) from added sugars and fats.